-Mark Cabaniss is a music publisher, producer, and composer based in Nashville, Tennessee.
-As an ASCAP composer and arranger, Mark’s published compositions have been performed nationally and abroad, and include musicals, cantatas, and instrumental works.
-His stage adaptation of the film It’s a Wonderful Life” titled Miracle In Bedford Falls (co-written with Lowell Alexander) was premiered by the Southern Appalachian Repertory Theatre), has been subsequently performed coast-to-coast.
+Mark Cabaniss is a music publisher, writer, producer, broadcaster, and speaker.
+As an ASCAP composer and arranger, Mark’s published compositions have been performed nationally and abroad, and include choral anthems, musicals, cantatas, and instrumental pieces.
+His stage adaptation of the film “It’s a Wonderful Life” titled Miracle In Bedford Falls (co-written with Lowell Alexander) was premiered by the Southern Appalachian Repertory Theatre and has been subsequently performed throughout the United States and Canada.
 Other musicals include The Homework Machine, co-written with Tony-nominated composer Keith Herrmann and premiered by the Boston Children’s Theatre and The Stardust Supper Club (featuring the music of Hoagy Carmichael) co-written with Alan Bailey and given an Off-Broadway workshop production by The York Theatre Company.

-Mark's work in music business and broadcasting has led to collaborations with television icon Andy Griffith, Academy Award-winner Shirley Jones, legendary entertainer Steve Allen, Broadway/pop songwriter Rupert Holmes, broadcaster Kathie Lee Gifford, producer/composer/conductor Buryl Red, gospel singer Cynthia Clawson, and others.
-Mark also serves as an adjunct professor of Music Business at Belmont University in Nashville.
-He holds degrees in Music Education and Communications from Mars Hill University and the University of Tennessee at Knoxville.
+Mark also serves as an Adjunct Instructor of Music Business at Belmont University in Nashville.
+He holds bachelor’s and master’s degrees in Music Education and Communications from Mars Hill University and The University of Tennessee – Knoxville.
+Mark resides in Nashville.